Power management

 Notes: More context in the main article.
 (Discuss in Talk:Power management)

-The available energy preferences of a HWP supported processor are default, performance, balance_performance, balance_power, power.
+The available energy preferences of an Intel Hardware P-state (HWP) supported processor are default, performance, balance_performance, balance_power, power.

 This can be validated by running